WHAT ABOUT Poway Road?

 As your council member, I will continue to advocate for the following common sense, actionable recommendations to ensure Poway Road Development meets the specific plan vision and residents’ needs.

-Host a community workshop to provide update on completed and in-progress development.
+• Host a community workshop to hear your ideas and keep you updated on development.

 state-mandated housing requirements